 Total school spending per pupil

 - Funding allocated to schools.
 This includes funding directly allocated to schools and early years providers.
-Early years funding is included in primary school budgets for past years.
-We cannot exclude this for all years, so we include early years funding for all years to maintain consistency.
-This also includes funding for special schools and alternative provision.
+Early year funding for children aged 3–4 is included in primary school budgets for past years.
+We cannot exclude this for all years, so we include early years funding for children aged 3–4 in all years to maintain consistency.
+This includes funding for special schools and alternative provision.
+It also includes high needs top-ups and place-funding provided to state-funded mainstream and special schools.

 - Local authority spending.
-This includes central spending on a range of services for pupils with special educational needs, admissions, transport and other services.
+This includes central spending on a range of services for pupils with SEN, admissions, transport and other services.

 - Sixth-form funding.
 This is funding provided to schools for pupils aged 16–19.
 We include this given that it is often included within total secondary school expenditure figures.

 - Extra funding for employer pension contributions.
 From September 2019, schools received about £1.5 billion in extra funding to meet the cost of higher employer pension contributions.
-We often present numbers with and without these figures for comparisons over time as the funding was directly intended to compensate schools for higher costs.
-Employer pension contributions are to rise by a further 5 percentage points from April 2024.
-The government has committed to compensating state-funded schools and colleges for the extra costs of this change in 2024–25, with future years considered in the next spending review.
+From April 2024, they were provided with a further £1.1 billion to cover another increase in employer pension contributions.
+We often present figures with and without this extra funding for comparisons over time as the funding was directly intended to compensate schools for higher costs.